DanielBujosa/CONAN-TSN/README.md

 ### Requirements and Usage

-The current setup requires **MATLAB**.
+The current setup requires **MATLAB** and **Windows OS**.
 To reproduce the experiments, simply execute the provided `.bat` script from within the working directory.
 This script initializes the environment and launches the configured evaluation pipeline used in our submission.

 ### Public Release Plan